1981 World Series: Los Angeles Dodgers

 The Dodgers got to the Series with help from Mexican-born rookie phenom Fernando Valenzuela, who won his first eight games including five by shutout.
 Valenzuela would pitch eight shutouts in all and win both the National League's Rookie of the Year and Cy Young awards.
 Joining Valenzuela in the rotation were veterans Burt Hooton (11–6, 2.28) and Jerry Reuss (10–4, 2.30).
 The core of the position players remained intact with perennial all-star Steve Garvey at first, Davey Lopes at second, Bill Russell at shortstop, and team leader in home runs with 13, Ron Cey at third.
 Budding star, Pedro Guerrero, would move to the outfield becoming a regular starter for the first time in his career, in place of the aging and often injured Reggie Smith.

+The Dodgers led the NL West prior to the strike, and clinched a postseason berth to the expanded postseason.
+In the NLDS, the Dodgers defeated the Houston Astros in five games.
+In the NLCS, the Dodgers narrowly defeated the Montreal Expos, also in five games to return to the World Series for the fourth time in seven seasons.

 Manager Tommy Lasorda was looking for his first World Series win in his fifth full season with the Dodgers after losing to the Yankees in and 1978.

 New York Yankees

 The Yankees, managed by Bob Lemon (in his second stint, having replaced Gene Michael), had a losing second-half (25–26) but won the first-half (34–22) to qualify for the playoffs.
 Ace starter Ron Guidry won 11 games against while rookie Dave Righetti emerged as an important starter, winning eight games with a 2.05 ERA.
 Righetti would win the American League's Rookie of the Year award.
 Reliever Goose Gossage recorded 20 saves with an 0.77 ERA, striking out 48 in 47 innings.

 Dave Winfield was signed as a free agent in the off-season, joined another all-star, Reggie Jackson, in the outfield.
 Winfield led the Yankees with 25 doubles and 68 RBIs.
 Winfield's huge contract (US$21 million over 10 years), was added to an already strong lineup.

+The Yankees returned to the postseason as they led the American League East in the season's first half.
+In the ALDS, the Yankees took on the Milwaukee Brewers, who made their postseason debut, and defeated them in five games to return to the ALCS for the fifth time in the past six seasons.
+In the ALCS, the Yankees swept the Oakland Athletics to return to the World Series for the fourth time in six seasons.